filterpaper/split34/Architeuthis dux/README.md

 This is a modified version of [Architeuthis dux](https://github.com/tapioki/cephalopoda/tree/main/Architeuthis%20dux) with:

 * Corrected edge cuts
-* GND filled zones instead of traces
+* Replaced GND traces with filled zones
-* An asymmetrical right PCB to support symmetrical MCU placement
+* Asymmetrical right PCB for symmetrical MCU placement

 ## Firmware